-CAS and knowledge
+CAS and Knowledge

-Shared knowledge extends the idea from how individuals construct knowledge to how communities construct knowledge.
+- CAS experiences are an important source of students' personal knowledge, providing students with the opportunity to gain awareness of the world in a range of diverse and challenging situations. - Shared knowledge extends the idea from how individuals construct knowledge to how communities construct knowledge.
 In CAS, students might draw on TOK discussions that deepen understanding of different communities and cultures.

-CAS and ethics
+CAS and Ethics

-- CAS helps students to "recognise and consider the ethics of choices and actions". - Various ethical issues will arise naturally in the course of CAS experiences, and may be seen as challenges to a student's preconceived ideas and instinctive responses or ways of behaving.
+- ▶▶ CAS helps students to "recognise and consider the ethics of choices and actions". - ▶▶ Various ethical issues will arise naturally in the course of CAS experiences, and may be seen as challenges to a student's preconceived ideas and instinctive responses or ways of behaving.